kelypso/rambler/README.md

 • Clone this repo and run `bundle install` to install all application dependencies.

+• From the client directory, run `npm install` to install all node packages.

 ## Usage

-• Once the repo is cloned and dependencies installed, launch the server by running `rails s`.
+• Once the repo is cloned and dependencies and packages installed, launch the server from the main directory by running `rails s`.

-• Next, launch the application in your browser.
+• From the client directory, launch the application in your browser by running `npm start`.

-• Create an account to begin your ramblings!
+• Create an account and begin rambling.

 ## Contributing